Ada-Developers-Academy/core-unit-1/exception-handling/checking-exceptions-in-tests.md

 We've learned that raising exceptions stops the execution of our program to inform the developer about important errors.

-Sometimes, our projects will need to raise exceptions.
-As a developer, we find it valuable to raise an exception in our code at certain points; raising an exception and stopping a program might be what prevents even bigger catastrophes down the line.
+Sometimes we will need to raise exceptions in our own projects at certain points.
+Raising an exception and stopping a program might prevent even bigger catastrophes down the line.

 ### !callout-info

 ## Example: Stop Money Transfers

-For example, imagine writing a banking webapp that allows customers to transfer money between accounts.
+For example, imagine writing a banking web app that allows customers to transfer money between accounts.
 Now imagine the customer Jordi.
-She likes using a web browser that doesn't allow web forms to enforce form validations.
+Unfortunately, her web browser doesn't allow web forms to enforce form validations.
 Jordi types in that she wants to withdraw $400 from her account.
-However, she makes a typo, and says inputs $4,000,000; more than she has!
+However, she makes a typo and inputs $4,000,000.
+That's more than she has!

 The web form wouldn't stop her from doing this, and the Python language wouldn't throw a Runtime error.
-However, we can stop the program from withdrawing $4,000,000 by throwing an exception.
+However, we can stop the program from withdrawing $4,000,000 by throwing an exception of our own.

 ### !end-callout